- A particularly high fever may indicate pneumonia or croup.

 Pneumonia is usually very responsive to treatment with antibiotics and supportive therapy.
-However, smokers, older adults, and people with heart or lung problems are especially prone to complications associated with this condition.
-According to the Mayo Clinic, these groups should monitor their cold symptoms closely and seek medical care at the first sign of pneumonia.
+However, smokers, older adults, and people with heart or lung problems are especially prone to complications from pneumonia.
+These groups should monitor their cold symptoms closely and seek medical care at the first sign of pneumonia.

-Bronchiolitis is an inflammatory condition of the smallest airways in the lungs (bronchioles).
-This is a common but sometimes severe infection that is most commonly due to respiratory syncytial virus (RSV).
-Bronchiolitis usually affects children under 2 years of age.
-Its symptoms are similar to that of a common cold in its first few days, including runny or stuffy nose and sometimes fever.
-Then, wheezing, a quick heartbeat, or difficult breathing may occur.
+Bronchiolitis is an inflammatory condition of the bronchioles (the smallest airways in the lungs).
+It’s a common but sometimes severe infection typically caused by the respiratory syncytial virus (RSV).
+Bronchiolitis usually affects children younger than 2 years of age.
+In its first few days, its symptoms are similar to that of a common cold and include runny or stuffy nose and sometimes fever.
+Afterward, wheezing, a quick heartbeat, or difficult breathing may occur.

-In healthy infants, this condition typically goes away within one to two weeks.
-Bronchiolitis may require medical attention in premature infants or in those with other medical conditions.
+In healthy infants, this condition typically does not require treatment and goes away within one to two weeks.
+Bronchiolitis may require medical attention in premature infants or those with other medical conditions.

 All parents should seek immediate medical care if their child has any of the following symptoms:

-- extremely fast and shallow breathing (more than 40 breaths per minute)
+- extremely fast, shallow breathing (more than 40 breaths per minute)

-- blue skin, especially when around the lips and fingernails
+- blue skin, especially around the lips and fingernails

 - needing to sit up in order to breathe

-- difficulty eating or drinking due to effort of breathing
+- difficulty eating or drinking due to the effort of breathing

-Croup is a condition characterized by its harsh cough similar to that of a barking seal.
+Croup is a condition mostly seen in young children.
+It’s characterized by a harsh cough that sounds similar to a barking seal.
 Other symptoms include fever and a hoarse voice.

-Croup can often be treated at home, but you should talk to your child’s pediatrician if he or she shows signs of the condition.
-The Mayo Clinic recommends seeking immediate medical care if your child has any of the following symptoms:
+Croup can often be treated with over-the-counter pain relievers, but you should still talk to your child’s pediatrician if your child shows signs of croup.
+Seek immediate medical care if your child has any of the following symptoms:

-- loud and high-pitched breathing sounds when he or she inhales
+- loud and high-pitched breathing sounds when they inhale

 - extreme irritability